semantic-release/semantic-release/CONTRIBUTING.md

 All the [semantic-release](https://github.com/semantic-release) repositories use [Commitizen](https://github.com/commitizen/cz-cli) to help you create [valid commit messages](#commit-message-guidelines).

 After staging your changes with `git add`, run `npm run cm` to start the interactive commit message CLI.

+## Working with the doc

+Working with the doc is like [working with the code](#working-with-the-code), with the difference that you might find useful to see your changes locally before submitting.

+You can do that by following the instructions on [how to use gitbook locally](https://til.secretgeek.net/gitbook/use_gitbook_locally.html).